 The Outcome

-The roll out of eRIC was the first time a state-wide ICU clinical information system had been deployed anywhere in Australia.
-It is also one of the largest in the world operating in 26 hospitals and supporting more than 480 intensive care beds.
+The roll out of eRIC was the first time a statewide ICU clinical information system had been deployed anywhere in Australia.
+It’s also one of the largest in the world with 32 Adult Intensive Care Units (AICUs) live, 7 Neonatal Intensive Care Units (NICU) and 3 Paediatric Intensive Care Units (PICUs) going live as of April 2024.
+This equates to just over 900 beds live with eRIC across the state.

-As a result of the eRIC solution, clinicians and nurses can now access patient information from anywhere in the ICU.
-Allowing them to focus on patients rather than having to manage a multitude of paper documents.
+Clinicians and nurses can now access patient information from anywhere the eRIC application is deployed to a computer allowing them to focus on patient care rather than having to manage a multitude of paper documents.

 The Benefits